-The role leaders play in healthy workspaces

-Promoting equitable experiences everywhere work happens

-Your many spaces for work

-How well do your primary, secondary, and on-the-go workspaces complement each other?

-Cultivating inclusive work experiences

-A framework for flexibility to meet the diverse needs of employees
+The role leaders play in pg 4 healthy workspaces Promoting equitable experiences everywhere work happens Your many spaces for work How well do your primary, secondary and on-the-go workspaces complement each other? pg 6 Cultivating inclusive pg 10 work experiences A framework for flexibility to meet the diverse needs of employees

 Beyond the desk

-wellbeing and performance
+pg 12

-pg 10 pg 12 Five tips for establishing a WFH experience that promotes
+Five tips for establishing a WFH experience that promotes well-being and performance

-Work-from-Home

-Guide
+Work-from-Home Field Guide

 How to help employees work healthier from home

+Work-from-Home Field Guide

+● + ●

-Work-from-Home Field Guide Enabling a productive and healthy workforce means supporting work wherever it happens, whether that's at home, in a co-working space, in a coffee shop, or even on a plane.
-While it's common for organizations to provide technology tools that allow employees to work from a variety of places, they don't always provide the support, guidance, or resources necessary to fully empower sustainable remote working.
-This field guide serves as a blueprint for business leaders as they steward their organizations along this journey.
+Enabling a productive and healthy workforce means supporting work wherever it happens, whether that's at home, in a co-working space, in a coffee shop, or even on a plane.
+While it's common for organisations to provide technology tools that allow employees to work from a variety of places, they don't always provide the support, guidance or resources necessary to fully empower sustainable remote working.
+This field guide serves as a blueprint for business leaders as they steward their organisations along this journey.
 The COVID-19 pandemic accelerated workplace trends that had been germinating for years.
 Chief among them as we look to the future is the reality that distributed work is here to stay.
 Flexibility has become a prerequisite for knowledge workers and job seekers around the globe.

 Support for individual choice should be a key component of every workplace strategy.
-Organizations that embrace remote and distributed work in a way that bolsters their culture will ultimately empower their teams to create positive, healthy work experiences.
+Organisations that embrace remote and distributed work in a way that bolsters their culture will ultimately empower their teams to create positive, healthy work experiences.
 Companies can benefit from nurturing a sense of autonomy among their people, as an equitable and inclusive environment is essential for a highly diverse workforce to thrive.

-In the recent Future Forum Pulse survey 76% of employees want flexibility in where they work 93% of employees want flexibility in when they work.
+In the recent Future Forum Pulse survey